Aizher800/CRE311-RoyalChairBrawl/README.md

 ## Build

-To build, open the project in Unity 2019.4.1
+To build, please choose the **Merge/MattAisha** branch _first_, then open the project in Unity 2019.4.1

 * File -> Build and Run
 * Build can be compiled for PC, Mac & Linux